githiwi/Zefen-FullStack/ReadMe.md

 ### steps are

     * add the env variables for the node server in .env file
-    * install depdences of the server as: npm i
+    * install dependencies of the server as: npm i
-    * install depdencies of the client cd to client folder then npm i
+    * install dependencies of the client cd to client folder then npm i
     * from the main dir run the server: node server.js
     * from the client dir run the client: npm start